Newsletter

 As mentioned previously, Napa County has been effectively planted out for years.
 Reviewing the chart illustrates that the highest end vineyards and regions in Napa County essentially flattened out during recent economic downturns, including the Great Recession, while other regions were pummeled.
 In Sonoma County values for the highest end vineyards have had a different pattern filled with peaks, troughs and recoveries as a result of economic turmoil.
 A question in my mind is whether the ultra premium vineyards in Sonoma County have recently entered the scarcity hedge plateau status of their neighbors in Napa County.
 I suppose we will find out eventually.

-When naysayers comment on the prices of our prized vineyards, I point to Bordeaux and Burgundy where vineyards come at a much higher premium.
+When naysayers comment on the prices of our prized vineyards, I point to Bordeaux and Burgundy.
+Their vineyards come at a much higher premium.
 Putting things in perspective and using other world-class grape growing regions as a guide, we have plenty of room to appreciate.
 Either way, it is my view that quality land and vineyards are only going to continue their upward trend over time.

-Currently vineyard values range from $150k – $450k / acre in Napa Valley and from $90k – $175k / acre in Sonoma County.
+Currently vineyard values range from $150k – $500k+ / acre in Napa Valley and from $90k – $225k / acre in Sonoma County (2023).
 There is a wide range but it all comes back to condition, location and quality.
+Quality is king in wine country.

 The Tax Man